Brautigan > Recordings

 Listening to Richard Brautigan was eventually released on EMI-Harvest in America with a modified sleeve (Miles, Barry.
 Paul McCartney: Many Years From Now.
-New York: Henry Holt and Company, 1997. xiii, 476-477.).
+Henry Holt and Company, 1997, pp. xiii, 476-477.).

 Harvest Records was a United Kingdom label of Capitol Records, itself owned by EMI.
 The Harvest release kept the original title, Listening to Richard Brautigan.